Housing benefit in 2026: why did it end and what replaced it?

 In order to qualify for the Housing component of the Super Allowance, a household must meet several key conditions.
 As we have outlined, it is not just about low income – the new system also looks at assets, work activity and the actual housing in which the claimant lives.

-The basic condition is that the housing costs exceed 30% of the total household income (35% in Prague).
-If the household income exceeds twice the minimum subsistence level, an extra 10% of the above-limit portion is also counted.
-However, the state contributes only up to the so-called eligible costs, which vary according to the number of household members, type of housing and region.
+The basic condition is that housing costs exceed 30% of total household income.
+If the household income is more than twice the minimum subsistence level, an additional 10% of the excess is also counted.
+However, the State contributes only up to the amount of the so-called eligible costs, which vary according to the number of household members, the type of housing and the region.

-In addition to income, assets are also assessed – if a household has more than one property (excluding the one where they live), more than one car, or savings above the limit (e.g. CZK 200 000 for an individual), they will not receive the benefit.
-Those who are not active – i.e. neither working nor registered with the Labour Office – also lose their entitlement, unless there are exceptions (e.g. seniors, single parents, people with disabilities).
+In addition to income, assets are also assessed – if a household has more than one property (excluding the one in which it lives), more than one car per adult household member, or savings exceeding the set limit (CZK 200 000 for a one-person household, CZK 250 000 for a two-person household, CZK 300 000 for a three-person household, CZK 350 000 for a four-person household and CZK 400 000 for a five-person or larger household), it will not receive the benefit.
+The entitlement also ceases for those who are not active – i.e. neither working nor registered with the Labour Office, unless there are exceptions (e.g. seniors, single parents, people with disabilities).

 In other words, the Housing component is no longer an automatic aid, but a targeted benefit for those who are in real need and who meet the conditions for an active approach.